Next Friday Night Supper: October 5th

 In The News!

 Our dinners have become a monthly event for many of our customers who come with their friends to socialize and enjoy a delicious dinner.
 We have been featured in many local papers such as the Province and Georgia Straight for the Best Cabbage Rolls and Best Budget Eats, as well as being able to find Heaven in a Plate of Perogies.
+Our Friday Night Supper was most recently featured on the Ukrainian Vancouver website.
+Please check out their Ukrainian Perogy Factory in Vancouver story!

 Check out the Vancouver Sun’s Westcoast Life section where Mia Stainnsby highlighted our Friday Night Suppers in the Restaurant Listings, Priest Pinches Perogies for Church.